shawnhilgart/express-summon-route/README.md

 var summon = require('express-summon-route');
 var app = new express();

-summon.use(app); // need to pass an instance of app to summon app.use(function(req, res, next) {
+summon.use(app, express); // need to pass an instance of app to summon, and express library app.use(function(req, res, next) {
     res.set('x-header-mine','test-header'); // middleware
     next();